calculquebec/cq-formation-cip201/doc/en/task-types/parallel.rst

     65900 alice     20   0  192996   2968   1032 S   0,0   0,0   0:00.01 sshd
     65901 alice     20   0  127588   3544   1796 S   0,0   0,0   0:00.02 bash

-Le parallélisme imbriqué n’est pas limité à la stratégie hybride MPI/multi-fils.
+Nested parallelism is not limited to the MPI/multi-threading hybrid strategy.
-Un autre cas commun est celui d’un programme multi-fils où chaque fil d’exécution crée lui-même d’autres fils.
-Cette stratégie nécessite de régler adéquatement le nombre de fils créés par chaque niveau de parallélisme.
-Par exemple, si 8 cœurs CPU sont alloués à une tâche qui utilise deux niveaux de parallélisme multi-fils imbriqués, le premier niveau pourrait créer 4 fils d’exécution et le second 2, pour un total qui correspond au nombre de cœurs (4 × 2 = 8).
-Par contre, si les deux niveaux créaient 4 fils, il y aurait plus de fils (4 × 4 = 16) que de cœurs, ce qui peut ralentir la tâche.
-Une telle situation peut être repérée avec ``top -u $USER -H`` :
+Another common case is that of a multi-threaded program where each thread of execution itself creates more threads.
+This strategy requires adequately setting the number of threads at each level of parallelism.
+For instance, if 8 CPU cores are allocated to a job that uses two levels of multi-threading parallelism, the first level could create 4 threads of execution and the second 2, for a total that matches the number of cores (4 × 2 = 8).
+However, if both levels created 4 threads, there would be more threads (4 × 4 = 16) than cores, which could slow the job down.
+Such a situation can be spotted with ``top -u $USER -H``:

 .. code-block:: console
     :emphasize-lines: 2-17